unionlabs/union/README.md

 ## Components

-This repository hosts a all core components of Union.

 | Component                          | Description                                        | Language(s)           |
 | ---------------------------------- | -------------------------------------------------- | --------------------- |
 | [`uniond`](./uniond)               | The Union node implementation, using [`CometBLS`]. | [Go]                  |